Sergio-Oliveros/tt04-submission-Collatz/README.md

     <li>When the value 1 is reached, the status bit will be cleared, and the counter will hold the number of iterations required.</li>
 </ol>

-<h2>Implementation</h2>

-<p>The circuit can be implemented using hardware description languages (HDLs) like Verilog or VHDL and synthesized onto an FPGA or ASIC device.</p>

 <h2>Future Enhancements</h2>

 <p>Possible future enhancements for this project include:</p>